20 Pros and Cons of Total Communication

 • The quality of interaction may vary: Relying too much on visual cues may result in a decrease in the quality of interaction between communicators because they spend more time trying to interpret each other’s body language instead of engaging in meaningful conversation.

-See also Pros and Cons of Rehabilitation
+See also Pros and Cons of Living in Afghanistan

 Overwhelming or Confusing for Some Individuals